 Friends officers elected at the board meeting following the annual meeting were Clinton Odell, President; Donald C. Dayton, Vice President; Mrs. Carroll (Dorothy) Binder, Vice President; Martha Crone Secretary/Treasurer.
 Martha Crone was also in charge of membership and was editor of The Fringed Gentian™

 Membership at the time was 200.
 It was voted to give $500 to the Board of Park Commissioners to assist in maintenance of the Wild Flower Garden.

 On Feb.
 26, Abe Altrowitz in his Minneapolis Star column announced that Martha Crone had been named one of 10 winners in the national awards of the Horticultural Travel foundation - nominated by the Minnetonka Men's Garden Flower Club.
 The award was worth $100 off a fee for joining the foundation's European Garden Tour in the Spring.
 That of course, was not practical so she did not participate.

 During March the Garden office was broken into with damages being the broken window on the north side of the office, the cut wire that protected the window, and the loss of Martha Crone’s rock collection, some of which she found outside the office and in the wetland.
 (1, 3)

-IN the Friends’ Newsletter Vol. 3 No. 2, April 1955 , Editor Martha Crone wrote about Spring bird migration, how the date of Easter is determined, Kumquat, Regal Lily, the various pests of the Garden and of the 11 Trillium species present at that time, several of which are now gone (in 2016).
+In the Spring Newsletter Vol. 3 No. 2, April 1955, Martha Crone wrote about Spring bird migration, how the date of Easter is determined, Kumquat, Regal Lily, the various pests of the Garden and of the 11 Trillium species present at that time, several of which are no longer extant.

 On the topic of conservation she wrote: